-The parameterisation of diabatic processes in numerical models is critical for the accuracy of weather forecasts and for climate projections.
+The parametrization of diabatic processes in numerical models is critical for the accuracy of weather forecasts and for climate projections.
 A novel approach to the evaluation of these processes in models is introduced in this contribution.
-The approach combines a suite of online tracer diagnostics with off-line trajectory calculations.
-Each tracer tracks accumulative changes in potential temperature associated with a particular parameterised diabatic process in the model.
+The approach combines a suite of on-line tracer diagnostics with off-line trajectory calculations.
+Each tracer tracks accumulative changes in potential temperature associated with a particular parametrized diabatic process in the model.
 A comparison of tracers therefore allows the identification of the most active diabatic processes and their downstream impacts.
 The tracers are combined with trajectories computed using model-resolved winds, allowing the various diabatic contributions to be tracked back to their time and location of occurrence.

 We have used this approach to investigate diabatic processes within a simulated extratropical cyclone.
-We focus on the warm conveyor belt, in which the dominant diabatic contributions come from large-scale latent heating and parameterised convection.
-By contrasting two simulations, one with standard convection parameterisation settings and another with reduced parameterised convection, the effects of parameterised convection on the structure of the cyclone have been determined.
-Under reduced parameterised convection conditions, the large-scale latent heating is forced to release convective instability that would otherwise have been released by the convection parameterisation.
-Although the spatial distribution of precipitation depends on the details of the split between parameterised convection and large-scale latent heating, the total precipitation amount associated with the cyclone remains largely unchanged.
-For reduced parameterised convection, a more rapid and stronger latent heating episode takes place as air ascends within the warm conveyor belt.
+We focus on the warm conveyor belt, in which the dominant diabatic contributions come from large-scale latent heating and parametrized convection.
+By contrasting two simulations, one with standard convection parametrization settings and another with reduced parametrized convection, the effects of parametrized convection on the structure of the cyclone have been determined.
+Under reduced parametrized convection conditions, the large-scale latent heating is forced to release convective instability which would otherwise have been released by the convection parametrization.
+Although the spatial distribution of precipitation depends on the details of the split between parametrized convection and large-scale latent heating, the total precipitation amount associated with the cyclone remains largely unchanged.
+For reduced parametrized convection, a more rapid and stronger latent heating episode takes place as air ascends within the warm conveyor belt.